incrementalelm/semantic-types/slides-new.md

 1. Address all of the compiler errors
 1. End up with the bug fixed

+# Evolving our type

+1. Primitives
+1. Type with public constructor

 # Problem

 - Okay, that made it easier to unwrap late